 The much-anticipated phone of the year – the iPhone X will be released on Nov 3rd, 2017.
-The pre-order begins on October 27 and experts are already predicting the phone to run out of stocks at the very first day.
+The pre-order begins on October 27 and experts are already predicting the phone to run out of stocks on the very first day.

-Apart from the fancy features that iOS11 brings to mobile users, Apple had also integrate a slew of factors that will affect the way you experience music on the iPhone X. It is common knowledge that Apple has thrown their weight behind killing off the 3.5mm but what else should an audiophile like you know about the iPhone X?
+Apart from the fancy features that iOS11 brings to mobile users, Apple had also integrated a slew of factors that will affect the way you experience music on the iPhone X. It is common knowledge that Apple has thrown their weight behind killing off the 3.5mm but what else should an audiophile like you know about the iPhone X?

 Let’s find out.

 FLAC stands for Free Lossless Audio Codec.
 Just like its more famous cousin, the MP3, it’s a type of audio compression which stores audio data.

 However, the big differentiator here is that the MP3 uses lossy compression technique.
 It discards a certain amount of audio information in order to save file size.
 What you get is an acceptable quality (depends on the compression ratio) audio file at a relatively small file size.

 On the other hand, FLAC uses lossless compression.
 No audio data is removed, hence, no quality is affected.
 You can listen to every nuance that the recording artist had intended.
 However, as expected, the file size is huge and it’s not surprising to find FLAC files with size >100 MB.

 It took Apple 11 iterations of iOS to finally support FLAC files.
 Audiophiles all over should be able to rejoice as their well-curated FLAC libraries can come into good use without another digital music player right?

 Not really.
 Let’s talk about playback.